AnasAli30/Monado-twist/README.md

 - **UI Theme**: Tweak Tailwind and CSS-in-JS styles for your own look.
 - **Contract**: Use your own WinnerVault contract if needed.

-## Deployment

-- Deploy to Vercel, Netlify, or your preferred Next.js host.
-- Set all environment variables in your deployment dashboard.

-## Screenshots

-- Place your screenshots in `public/images/` and reference them here.

 ## License